 The 2015 AIDS Candlelight Vigil: Getting to Zero event was held at The 519 yesterday.
 This annual community memorial honours, remembers and celebrates the lives of people who have died of AIDS.
 It is an event that also recognizes and honours those affected by and living with HIV/AIDS.
 Last night I attended this event.
 While … Continue reading 2015 AIDS Candlelight Vigil: Getting To Zero

 In a diverse Country like Canada (and in an even more diverse city like Toronto), those in the helping professions (health, social service, social justice, etc.) are forever grappling to stay abreast of the needs of their service users.
-With this, an investment in continuing education provides an opportunity to gain the insights needed, to … Continue reading Supporting Inclusive Service
+With this, an investment in continuing education provides an opportunity to gain the insights needed, to … Continue reading Fostering More Inclusive and LGBTTIQQ2SA Friendly Services

 Constant change has become a day-to-day reality for not for profit organizations.
 They must adapt to the changing needs and requirements of their stakeholders in areas such as funding and fundraising, community engagement, financial reporting and technology upgrades.
-The ability to be productive while accommodating multiple changes is a must-have skill for managers, staff and … Continue reading Leading yourself through change
+The ability to be productive while accommodating multiple changes is a must-have skill for managers, staff and … Continue reading Non Profit Sector Work: Leading Yourself Through Change

 In our competition obsessed culture (in all its forms) it’s becoming harder for anyone to be content — alone or with others.
-We now consume the perfectly manufactured scenes of happy people on T.V. (which captures fantasy), and on Facebook (which captures a moment in time).
-We then assume that life should be comprised of a continuous … Continue reading It’s okay to be lonely and alone (sometimes)!
+We now consume the perfectly manufactured scenes of happy people on T.V. (which captures fantasy), and on social media (which captures a moment in time).
+We then assume that life should be comprised of a … Continue reading It’s Okay to Be Lonely and Alone (Sometimes)!